mbrezu/Shovel/README.md

 The code generator and Shovel VM are modeled after the Scheme compiler from Peter Norvig's *Paradigms of Artificial Intelligence Programming* book (chapter 23).
 Thank you, Peter Norvig!
-(I hope I haven't broke your code beyond recognition, any bugs in the Shovel code generator and VM are obviously my bugs and my fault)
+(I hope I haven't broken your code beyond recognition, any bugs in the Shovel code generator and VM are obviously my bugs and my fault)